zonweb/news/_posts/2024-12-25-tokyo-released-point-cloud-data-of-the-entire-city-for-free.md

 image: https://ts2.mm.bing.net/th?q=Nsfwleia%20onlyfans
 ---

+# Tokyo Released Point Cloud Data of the Entire City for Free

 In a groundbreaking move towards transparency and urban planning, Tokyo has released its **point cloud data** for the entire city to the public.
 This initiative is expected to benefit researchers, urban planners, developers, and even the general public by providing a detailed, 3D representation of the city’s infrastructure and environment.

 ## What is Point Cloud Data?